danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 ### AWS IoT Core

-The communication protocol of choice between Things and Iot AWS Core is MQTT due to its low bandwidth overhead, small code footprint on clients, and topic based messaging.
+The communication protocol of choice between Things and AWS IoT Core is MQTT due to its low bandwidth overhead, small code footprint on clients, and topic based messaging.
 It is worth noting that while MQTT has 3 QoS levels (0, 1, 2), AWS IoT only supports 0 and 1.
 Remember that Things can not only publish messsages